 Pedro's Fire Safety Challenge

-For Google Assistant and Alexa-enabled Devices
+For Alexa-enabled Devices

 Play Pedro’s Fire Safety Challenge.
 Pedro’s Fire Challenge is a fun and engaging interactive game created by the Red Cross for children ages 4-8 years old that teaches age-appropriate skills for handling a home fire emergency and other stressful situations.
 Pedro the penguin guides children through a set of activities on topics such as home fire safety, coping skills, and good old-fashioned penguin fun!
 At the end of the challenge, children earn a fire safety badge.